boazbk/tcs/lec_07_other_models.md

 Finally, because we are translating between the various representations of graphs (and objects in general) can be done via a NAND-RAM (and hence a NAND-TM) program, when talking in a high level we  also suppress discussion of  representation altogether.
 For example, the fact that graph connectivity  is a computable function is true regardless of whether we represent graphs as adjacency lists, adjacency matrices, list of edge-pairs, and so on and so forth.
 Hence, in cases where the precise representation doesn't make a difference, we would often talk about our algorithms as taking as input an object $O$ (that can be a graph, a vector, a program, etc.) without specifying how $O$ is encoded as a string.

+### Definition of "Algorithm" { #defalgsec }

+Up until now we have use the term "algorithm" informally.
+However, Turing Machines and the range of equivalent models give a way to precisely  and formally define algorithms.
+Hence whenever we refer to an _algorithm_ in this book, we will mean that it is an instance of one of the  Turing equivalent models, such as Turing machines, NAND-TM, RAM machines, etc.
+Because of the equivalence of all these models, in many contexts, it will not matter which of these we use.